 The Organization has entered into irrevocable agreements with donors whereby in exchange for the gift from the donor, the Organization is obligated to provide an annuity to the donor or other designated beneficiaries over the life of the annuitant.
 The actuarially determined liability resulting from the annuity gifts was recorded at the date of the gift.
 These liabilities were subsequently re-measured at the present value of future payments to beneficiaries, and the annual adjustment based on the latest actuarial information available is reported in the accompanying statements of activities as a change in the value of split-interest agreements.
-Annuity obligations were \$799,411 and \$894,091 at December 31, 2021 and 2020, respectively, and are included in the accompanying statements of financial position.
-Contribution revenue recognized under these arrangements for the years ended December 31, 2021 and 2020 was \$-0-.
+Annuity obligations were \$624,882 and \$799,411 at December 31, 2022 and 2021, respectively, and are included in the accompanying statements of financial position.
+Contribution revenue recognized under these arrangements for the years ended December 31, 2022 and 2021 was \$20,651 and \$-0-, respectively.